katarighe/katarighe/README.md

 ### About Me
 - 👋 My name is Mohamed A. Ighe, and my username is @katarighe.
 - 🙋‍♂️ A skilled and motivated individual with strong critical thinking and decision-making skills, as well as strong attention to detail and keenness to learn about new technologies and issues.
-- 👀 I’m interested in software development, web development, data analysis, IT support, etc.
+- 👀 I’m interested in software development, web development, etc.
 - 🌱 Currently a student at Microverse as of May 2023, currently learning how to code well.
 - 💞️ I’m looking to collaborate on developing new things with partners.
 - 💼 Through my previous 5 years of experience, I have had the opportunity to develop my IT skills involving multiple companies and organizations directly impacting dozens of clients.